CCPA PII definition

 Using data (that is in itself not personal data) to draw inferences for the purpose of creating profiles on consumers, consisting of consumer behavior, convictions, preferences, intelligence, abilities and characteristics can be considered by CCPA as personal information.

-This expansive definition in the CCPA of PII is a crucial leap for US data privacy, because it directly relates to the billion-dollar ad tech industry of behavioral advertisement based on persona data collection that studies show Americans are worried about and want regulated.
+This expansive definition in the CCPA of PII is a crucial leap for US data privacy, because it directly relates to the billion-dollar ad tech industry of behavioral advertisement based on personal data collection that studies show Americans are worried about and want regulated.

 It means that using e.g. cookies, web beacons and social media plugins on your website can be a liability under the CCPA, if you or third parties either directly collect personal information through such means, or if you or third parties collect data that can be used to create identifiable profiles for the purpose of personalized advertisement.